-The total OPEB liability as of June 30, 2022 is determined using these updated benefit provisions.
-There were no other material plan provision changes and it is our opinion that these procedures are reasonable and appropriate, and comply with applicable requirements under GASB Statement No. 75.
+There were no plan provision changes that would materially impact the total OPEB liability since June 30, 2023.
+It is our opinion that these procedures for determining the information contained in these reports are reasonable and appropriate, and comply with applicable requirements under GASB Statement No. 75.